Executive Advisory Board

 Alex Blumberg

-Alex Blumberg is the co-founder of Gimlet Media, the media company behind the podcasts “StartUp,” “Reply All,” “Homecoming,” and more.
+Alex Blumberg is the co-founder and CEO of DaisyChain Energy, a one-stop electrification, decarbonization and compliance solution for multi-unit/multi-family real estate.
+He is also the co-founder of Gimlet Media, the media company behind the podcasts “StartUp,” “Reply All,” “Homecoming,” and more.
 An award-winning radio journalist, his work has won every major broadcast journalism prize, including the Polk, the duPont-Columbia, and the Peabody.

 Prior to founding Gimlet, Blumberg worked for years in public radio, most notably for “Planet Money,” which he co-founded at NPR, and “This American Life.”